lowkerli-dvrt/FairMOT/README.md

 > [**FairMOT: On the Fairness of Detection and Re-Identification in Multiple Object Tracking**](http://arxiv.org/abs/2004.01888),
 > Yifu Zhang, Chunyu Wang, Xinggang Wang, Wenjun Zeng, Wenyu Liu,
 > *arXiv technical report ([arXiv 2004.01888](http://arxiv.org/abs/2004.01888))*

+## Notable changes in this fork

+1. Remove resizing to 1920x1080 when loading video

 ## Abstract
 There has been remarkable progress on object detection and re-identification in recent years which are the core components for multi-object tracking.
 However, little attention has been focused on accomplishing the two tasks in a single network to improve the inference speed.
 The initial attempts along this path ended up with degraded results mainly because the re-identification branch is not appropriately learned.
 In this work, we study the essential reasons behind the failure, and accordingly present a simple baseline to addresses the problems.
 It remarkably outperforms the state-of-the-arts on the MOT challenge datasets at 30 FPS.
 We hope this baseline could inspire and help evaluate new ideas in this field.